For Videos of the above as they appear in the installation please click on these links & view in full screen:

 words to say it

 Consequently I wanted to explore how the stress of loss and change might still be affecting me at that time.
 Where were the blank spots which left me speechless and inarticulate?
 To explore these intangible qualities and feelings I chose to explore this indirectly through a similar huge loss in my life.
 The imminent loss of my childhood home, a traditional dairy farm in East Devon.
 This was just prior to the farm being developed into Cranbrook, the first new town (6,500 homes) to be built in Devon since the Middle Ages.
 This home was my heart and soul and I was devastated to be losing it in this way.
 Even though I hadn't lived at Tillhouse for 40 years and can't remember the field names, responses to the farm are still engrained in me and always will be.

 To approach this emotive subject I used an embodied meditative practise to photograph, video and work with materials subtle felt qualities.
 I spent days and hours at the farm, dwelling in the farm, noticing and recording subtle phenomena that happened to create intangible, embodied responses in me.
 Processing the images and videos in a variety of ways, slowing them down, reversing them etc revealed strange connections and new perspectives hinting at the mystical and deepening my understanding.
 This in turn strengthened my intuition and ability to be present.

-Sadly there was an arson attack during the building of Cranbrook and Tillhouse Farm house is now a gutted ruin.
+Sadly there was an arson attack during the building of the new town Cranbrook and consequently Tillhouse Farm house is now a gutted ruin.

 For further more in depth information please read my presentation at The Home and the World Conference 2012